ryanmasondavies/Bindings/README.md

     personVC.person = [[Person alloc] initWithName:@"Jimmy"];

-    // Create a bind between person's name attribute and the text field's text
-    // ensuring that the text field will always display the person's name BNDBinding *binding = [[BNDBinding alloc] initWithSource:[personVC person] sourceKeyPath:@"name" destination:[personVC textField] destinationKeyPath:@"text"];
+    // Create a bind between person's name attribute and the text field's text BNDBinding *binding = [[BNDBinding alloc] initWithSource:[personVC person] sourceKeyPath:@"name" destination:[personVC textField] destinationKeyPath:@"text"];

+    // Add a trigger to update the binding when KVO notifications are sent for person's name property BNDTrigger *trigger = [[BNDKVOTrigger alloc] initWithObject:[personVC person] keyPath:@"name" delegate:binding];
+    [binding addTrigger:trigger];

     // Add to the VC
     personVC.bindings = [[BNDBindings alloc] initWithBinding:binding];

-Certain elements of UIKit do not necessarily adhere to key-value observing, and opt for the target-action pattern, delegation, or notifications.

-UITextField, for example, does not send KVO notifications when `[UITextField name]` is modified – it instead sends out an UITextFieldTextDidChangeNotification.
-A _trigger_ can listen for notifications from a specific text field and tell the binding to update accordingly.
+The above code exerpt is incomplete without a reverse binding to ensure person's name matches the text field's text, however UITextField does not send KVO notifications when `[UITextField name]` is modified – it instead sends out an UITextFieldTextDidChangeNotification.

-Following on from the above code exerpt, a trigger can be added to update the person's name when the text field's content is changed:
+A trigger can update the binding when a notification is received:

     // Create a binding as normal
     BNDBinding *binding = [[BNDBinding alloc] initWithSource:[personVC textField] sourceKeyPath:@"text" destination:[personVC person] destinationKeyPath:@"name"];

-    // Create a trigger and add it to the binding BNDTrigger *trigger = [[BNDNotificationTrigger alloc] initWithNotificationCenter:[NSNotificationCenter defaultCenter] notificationName:UITextFieldTextDidChangeNotification sender:[personVC textField]];
+    // Create a trigger and add it to the binding BNDTrigger *trigger = [[BNDNotificationTrigger alloc] initWithNotificationCenter:[NSNotificationCenter defaultCenter] notificationName:UITextFieldTextDidChangeNotification sender:[personVC textField] delegate:binding];
     [binding addTrigger:trigger];

     // Add it to the VC's bindings